-As any boiler-suit wearing maggot will tell you, this Sunday is the 15th anniversary of Slipknot’s self-titled debut album.
-In this 21st century music world we live in, metal bands having a 15 year lifespan and still remaining relevant is no easy task but the Knot have done so with relative ease.
+As any boiler-suit wearing maggot will tell you, today is the 19th anniversary of Slipknot’s self-titled debut album.
+In this 21st century music world we live in, metal bands having a 19 year lifespan and still remaining relevant is no easy task but the Knot have done so with relative ease.
 And they have this record to thank for it…

-Before parents and tabloids were spitting out their morning coffee over One Direction smoking a joint in the back of a taxi, these nine masked psychopaths were scaring entire generations of kids and exciting millions at the same time – including yours truly.
+Before parents and tabloids were spitting out their morning coffee over popstars smoking a little bit of weed, these nine masked psychopaths were scaring entire generations of kids and exciting millions at the same time – including yours truly.
 Seeing the music video for Wait And Bleed for the first time on MTV2 will stick with me as the turning point to seriously ‘getting into’ metal.

 Slipknot were suddenly at the forefront of something real that they had created.
 They publicly shunned their counterparts on the ‘poppier’ end of the spectrum and did things their way – from fighting on stage to huffing on the stench of dead crows to induce vomiting.
 It was this no fucks given attitude that meant they seemingly had complete freedom musically and creatively to make Slipknot more than just characters on a stage or voices on a CD… Slipknot was a living, breathing organism that wanted to consume you.

 Of course nowadays the fans that grew up locked inside the dark and twisted cage Slipknot created are the ones we’re watching on stage at the festivals we went to as kids.
-Everyone from Avenged Sevenfold and Of Mice & Men to Bring Me The Horizon, Suicide Silence and countless others are living proof that one record can change the scope of a generation.
-If those bands had found solace in something slightly less aggressive, slightly less energetic, slightly less fucked up then the line-ups of Download and Soni would be totally different.
+Everyone from Avenged Sevenfold and Bring Me The Horizon to Code Orange and Employed To Serve and countless others are living proof that one record can change the scope of a generation.
+If those bands had found solace in something slightly less aggressive, slightly less energetic, slightly less fucked up then the line-ups of Download and Hellfest would be totally different.
 And we can thank Slipknot’s 1999 debut for that.
 Yes, Iowa was darker.
 Yes, Vol.3 was more accessible.
 But the self-titled needed to happen as much for the band and the fans.
-Now we just hope the highly anticipated fifth record can hold a candle to the legacy the Knot created.
+Now we just hope the upcoming sixth album can hold a candle to the legacy the Knot created.
 Give me a scream, Corey…